aggnostos/seedex-docs/en/getting-started.md

    wget -O - https://github.com/aggnostos/seedex-agent/releases/latest/download/install.sh | bash
    ```

-   The installer downloads the latest release and installs the `sdx` executable, AWG, WG, sing-box, and the Link API binary.
+   The installer downloads the latest release and installs the `sdx` command, AWG, WG, sing-box, and the Link API binary.
 It generates the server keys, opens the ports, and enables the services.
 To update later, run the same command again.

 2. Start the services: